News Details

 Author: Site Editor Publish Time: 09-01-2026 Origin: Site

-Network Designers Low Voltage Contractors M&E Consultants IT & Facility Managers System Integrators Procurement Teams
+Network Engineers Low Voltage Contractors System Integrators M&E Consultants Procurement Teams Facility Managers

 Quick Takeaways for Busy Engineers

-• Always calculate based on actual cable OD; Cat6A & shielded cables need larger conduit.
+• Always calculate based on actual cable OD; Cat6A and shielded cables normally require larger conduit than Cat5e or Cat6 UTP.

 1) Why Conduit Fill Matters in Modern Cabling